Has online shopping actually saved us any money?

-The rise of online shopping has defined an entire epoch of American retail, yet we know little about what boost, if any, it’s given to consumers and to the economy as a whole.
+The rise of online shopping has defined an entire epoch of American retail, yet we know little about what boost, if any, it has given to consumers and to the economy as a whole.

-Researchers compared online transactions to their brick-and-mortar equivalents and found the typical household gained about $1,150, in terms of convenience and expanded choice, by shopping online in 2017, when the internet accounted for about 8 percent of all consumer spending.
-Their analysis was laid out in a recent working paper circulated by the National Bureau for Economic Research.
+Researchers compared online transactions to their bricks-and-mortar equivalents and found the typical household gained about $1,150, in terms of convenience and expanded choice, by shopping online in 2017, when the Internet accounted for about 8 percent of all consumer spending.
+Their analysis was laid out in a recent working paper circulated by the National Bureau of Economic Research.

 The rise of online shopping has also exacerbated income inequality, the researchers found.
 Higher-income households enjoy about three times the gains of lower-income ones, relative to their spending.
 Households with annual incomes above $50,000 do about 9.7 percent of their spending online.
 For lower-income households, the figure is around 3.4 percent.